projectgamayun/GamayunCorporation/projects.md

 ## Interested?

 Starting anything new and sufficiently different is a scary and challenging experience.
 No one can do it alone and stay healthy (or sane).
 To succeed, CISRR needs help from a wide variety of people: researchers, engineers, librarians, editors, security practitioners, and of course donors.
-If you're interested in lending a hand, and getting in on the ground floor, please drop a line to [support] ("mailto:support@gamayun.org").
+If you're interested in lending a hand, and getting in on the ground floor, please drop a line to [mailto:support@gamayun.org] (support).